Privacy and Confidentiality

 When you go home from hospital we will send a Discharge Summary to your local doctor if you agreed to this on admission.
 This summarises your stay in hospital, your medication and any special instructions we need your doctor to know.
 If you do not wish this information to be sent to your doctor please let your nurse know as soon as possible.
 We may also share information relevant to your ongoing care with community groups that are providing you with support.
 These may include Meals on Wheels, District Nursing, your nominated community pharmacy and other support services.

 In some circumstances, Bass Coast Health is obligated by law to release personal information about you.
-For example, we report notifiable diseases to the Department of Health and Human Services and all cancers to the Anti-Cancer Council of Australia.
-De-identified data is sent to the Department of Health and Human Services, as a requirement of all public hospitals.
+For example, we report notifiable diseases to the Department of Health and all cancers to the Anti-Cancer Council of Australia.
+De-identified data is sent to the Department of Health and Department of Fairness, Families and Housing Victoria, as a requirement of all public hospitals.

 Information is only made available for research projects, which have been approved by an Ethics Committee.
 Individuals who carry out research must follow strict guidelines and maintain confidentiality of the information that they access.